icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Codeberg.org](https://codeberg.org/) - Unlimited public and private Git repos for free and open-source projects.
 Static website hosting with [Codeberg Pages](https://codeberg.page/).
   * [GitGud](https://gitgud.io) — Unlimited private and public repositories.
 Free forever.
 Powered by GitLab & Sapphire.
 CI/CD not provided.
   * [GitHub](https://github.com/) — Unlimited public repositories and unlimited private repositories (with unlimited collaborators).
 Apart from this, some other free services(there are much more, but we list the main ones here) provided are :
-       - [CI/CD](https://github.com/features/actions)(Free for Public Repos, 2000 min/month for private repos free)
+       - [CI/CD](https://github.com/features/actions)(Free for Public Repos, 2000 min/month free for private repos)
        - [Codespaces](https://github.com/codespaces) - Development environments that are hosted in the cloud.
 120-core hours and 15 GB codespaces storage available for free every month.
        - [Static Website Hosting](https://pages.github.com) (Free for Public Repos)
        - [Package Hosting & Container Registry](https://github.com/features/packages) (Free for public repos,500 MB storage & 1GB bandwidth outside CI/CD free for private repos)